 The difference between chords, chord diagrams, and tablature is the former concerns only the finger positioning of notes played together on the guitar fretboard.
 Tablature is a musical notation system that includes chords and single-note melodies through a numbered system rather than note names.

 And that’s the brunt of the difference between the two.
 This topic isn’t really one that requires a person to really go in-depth, but I will explore it for the absolute beginner in the section down below.
-I’ll be diving into the answer I just gave in further detail, including with some diagrams and pictures so you really get the message.
+I’ll be diving into the answer I just gave in further detail, including some diagrams and pictures so you really get the message.

 The Main Difference Between Chords and Tabs